brooke-coneeny/Swarthmore-Baseball-Analytics/README.md

 - This app records the name of the batter and pitcher, how many runners are on base, the count, number of outs, and score

 RE24_matrx: This script is where I am trying to create a Run Expectancy matrix that will be specific for the team

+STATS: This script is where I am calculating stats from the play-by-play data such as K%, swing-miss%, etc.